-Faculty and staff are often a point of disclosure for students, due in large part to the level of trust that exists in these relationships.
+College employees are often a point of disclosure for students, due in large part to the level of trust that exists in these relationships.
 To learn more about expectations and strategies for effectively responding to disclosures of sexual violence, view Am I Obligated to Report?.

 The Executive Director for Equity and Compliance is available for departmental training on any of these topics.